-Some fifty miles downriver of New Orleans, Bohemia Beach comes into view like Brigadoon, an oasis of sandy beach between piles of rip rap.
+Some fifty miles downriver of New Orleans, Bohemia Beach comes into view like Brigadoon, an oasis of sandy beach between piles of rip rap that I fear will disappear when I wake up.
 When I met the Rivergator expedition on the west bank of the Mississippi River at Algiers, downtown New Orleans looming behind us, I knew I was in for surprises in the coming week-long paddle, but I had no idea there would be so many that would move me.

 At Bohemia Beach, uncooperative weather turned a single-night stopover into a three-night vacation.
 A few of us went for a swim in one of the willow-lined coves.
 The scavengers in our crew built a playground from refuse.
 I sipped ginger tea and watched the world’s commerce flow by—busy deck hands keeping watch on stacks of containers or cruise directors tending to exuberant vacationers.

 Closer to the Gulf, the original Pilottown—a place known as The Balize—has long since been reclaimed by the marsh.
-In 1832, the hard-to-impress English writer Frances Trollpe described The Balize as “…a cluster of huts…by far the most miserable station that I ever saw made the dwelling of man…” There are no signs today of those huts where river pilots once waited to board ships and steer them to New Orleans.
-But while it may have been a miserable place for humans to live, it makes a fine home for herons, gar, and a host of other animals better adapted to the bayou.
+In 1832, the hard-to-impress English writer Frances Trollpe described The Balize as “…a cluster of huts…by far the most miserable station that I ever saw made the dwelling of man.”
+There are no signs today of those huts where river pilots once waited to board ships and steer them to New Orleans.
+While it may have been a miserable place for humans to live, it makes a fine home for herons, gar, and a host of other animals better adapted to the coastal marsh.

 Down where the river ends, where the scent of salt picks up and Southeast Pass dumps bits of Montana and the Great Plains into the Gulf of Mexico, a thick line of roseau cane marks the boundary between land and sea.
 A low barrier island that may or may not have a name rises gently from a broad mud flat, a popular spot for pelicans and gulls to hang out and fish.
 We set up camp along the highest point on the island, which, by most standards, would barely register as a slight incline.
 Still, it was elevated enough to keep us dry at high tide.